1.0 Introduction

 for encryption, and the database wrapping key is referenced asSQL_Server_Key

 in the master database.
 You can customize names and parameters according to your specific requirements.
-Additionally, these steps presuppose the absence of an existing wrapping key with the same name in the Fortanix DSM or the master database.
+Additionally, these steps also assume that no wrapping key with the same name already exists in either Fortanix DSM or the master database.

 Before proceeding with the integration, ensure the following prerequisites: